Atari 8-bit computers: 1200XL

 The original Sweet 8/16 plans were dropped and only one machine using elements of the new design was released.
 Announced at a New York City press conference on December 13, 1982, the 1200XL was presented at the Winter CES on January 6–9, 1983.
-It shipped in March 1983 with 64 KB of RAM, 2 joysticks ports instead of 4, built-in self test, a redesigned keyboard (with four function keys and a HELP key), redesigned cable port layout, and a case designed by Regan Cheng.
+It shipped in March 1983 with 64 KB of RAM, 2 joystick ports instead of 4, built-in self test, a redesigned keyboard (with four function keys and a HELP key), redesigned cable port layout, and a case designed by Regan Cheng.
 There is no PAL version of the 1200XL.